Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 Duration: 20

-In the previous section you've found cell cell towers that don't have electricity cables nearby.
-But what about answering more sophisticated questions, like what areas in Netherlands have very good and bad coverage by LTE (4G) network?
+In the previous section you've found cell towers that don't have electricity cables nearby.
+But what about answering more sophisticated questions, like what areas in the Netherlands have very good and bad coverage by LTE (4G) network?
 You can use geospatial functions combined with spatial join and H3 functions from Carto toolbox to find out.

-### What municipalities in Netherlands have good/poor LTE coverage?
+### What municipalities in the Netherlands have good/poor LTE coverage?

 You have been using `nl_lte` table, which stores the locations of cell towers.
-To find municipalities in Netherlands with good and bad coverage by LTE network, we will undertake a two-step process as follows:
+To find municipalities in the Netherlands with good and bad coverage by LTE network, we will undertake a two-step process as follows:

 * For every LTE cell tower, we will calculate the coverage area.
 * For every Dutch municipality, calculate the area covered by LTE network.